christoofar/canaria/Ortho_README.md

 current keys for `` ` ``, `"`, `'`, `^` and `~` to deal with the problem of the
 dead keys in your OS soft layout.
 The dead keys will only send a character when a space is pressed after the dead key.

+When you visit other computers with your ortho keyboard you will need to add the `U.S. International` keyboard layout to the computer if that layout is not otherwise present.